 Now you need to start packing them back in.
 The first step is to include absolutely necessary items (such as home and car keys, wallet, and hand sanitizer).

-You can store creams and other beauty products in travel-sized versions or smaller containers.
+You can store creams and other beauty products in standing makeup case or smaller containers.
 This will save space in your bag, along with significantly reducing the weight of your purse.

 Place all your cards and ID documents together for easier location and handling.
 Keep all the documents you often use in one place, and consider storing all the loyalty cards you rarely use in a less accessible place.